sbose23/AgendaToday/README.md

 ![Schema](https://imgur.com/0AVpImg.png)

-# Stateful API
+# API
-(Work in progress)
-The Stateful API for this project uses Spring REST and Basic Authentication (hence stateful).
+The API for this project uses Spring REST and Basic Authentication with Spring Security (stateful due to sessions).
 A user that has signed up for AgendaToday will be able to make API calls for adding, deleting, and viewing their tasks.
-For example, the command `curl -u username:password https://agendatoday.herokuapp.com/api/tasks` on command prompt or terminal would return a list of tasks belonging to user "username".
+For example, the command `curl -u username:password https://agendatoday.herokuapp.com/api/tasks` on command prompt or terminal would return a list of tasks belonging to user [ "username" ] and their password ["password].